airqo-platform/AirQo-api/src/analytics/api/routers/README.md

 Every endpoint uses that same wording, so "no data" can be detected once rather than per endpoint.
 Check `data` for emptiness — do not treat it as a failure.

+An empty `data` can arrive with `has_more: true` and a `next` cursor.
+The cleaning pipeline drops rows the query returned, so a page can empty while later pages still hold measurements.
+Treat `has_more` as the signal to keep paging and `data` as the payload of the page in hand — page until `has_more` is `false`, rather than until `data` is empty.

 ## Pagination